liuzhousi/FPGC4/Documentation/docs/progress.md

 - [done] Add neg offset flag in READ and WRITE and COPY instructions
 - [done] Implement neg offset for READ and WRITE and COPY instructions
 - [done] Map the name rbp and rsp to r14 and r15 in assembler
-- add int1-4 functions
+- add int1-4 functions, with automatic backup and restore of ALL registers to HW stack
-- add prefix with load 0x700000 rsp
+- add prefix main (as header) with load 0x700000 rsp
 - change return for hald on main
-- change main from int to void
+- in asm main prefix header, get return value from label_main and send it over UART
 - add more instructions and test files
 - eventually clean up code, remove size arg
 - add inline assembly
 - add static defines (apply before preprocessor)
 - add hex support!!! (and binary while at it) (better do this in preprocessing)
-- add bitwise | ^ and & operators (look at commit 31180511de0f95cf5dbda0bf98df71901a2fd1ed)
+- [done] add bitwise | ^ and & operators (look at commit 31180511de0f95cf5dbda0bf98df71901a2fd1ed)

 ## Future improvements (FPGC5?)
+- Better bus protocol between CPU and MU, with no cyles ovehead
 - Maybe byte addressable memory
 - Maybe pipelining
 - Maybe DMA controller
-- Maybe SDRAM for framebuffer (shared between CPU and GPU)
+- Maybe SDRAM for framebuffer (shared between CPU and GPU) and use framebuffer rendering